XboxFace24/Python-COM-System/README.md

 # Python COM System
-A command prompt coded entirely in Python
+Python COM System (short for Python Command System) is a command prompt coded entirely in Python.